 Intraocular Lens (IOL)

 Following a very short discussion, the surgeon disqualified me as a candidate for the intraocular lens (IOL) procedure.
 This relates back to the original reason why I presented, being presbyopia.
-Simply put, there is no reason place an auxiliary lens adjacent to an old immobile human lens.
+Simply put, there is no reason place an auxiliary lens adjacent to an aged human lens.
 For younger people the IOL is IMHO the right way to go, to preserve all of the options for future surgical advancement.
 But, there is another procedure that is prescribed for older presbyoptic myopia suffers, like me.

 Cataract or Clear Lens Replacement (CLR)

 Once you have the onset of presbyopia, then there is little that can be done with the existing human eye lens.
-Because of weakness in the muscles of the eye, it becomes a fixed focal distance device, that suffers from UV aging, and degeneration.
+Because of weakness in the muscles of the eye, it becomes a fixed focal distance device, that suffers from UV ageing and degeneration.
 At a certain age, most (all) people begin to suffer from changes to the lens through clouding, which is termed cataract.
-The signs of cataract development can be detected from when you’re about 50 in most people, although the symptoms in vision may not be apparent for another 15 to 20 years.
+The signs of cataract development can be detected from when you’re about 50 in most people, although the symptoms in vision may not be clearly apparent for another 15 to 20 years.